SaaS Compliance

 Zoho

-Zoho offers a broad suite of business applications, but specific details regarding its payroll and compliance module's depth for Indian statutory requirements, particularly the 50% basic pay rule and F&F timelines, are not sufficiently detailed in the provided research.
-Further inquiry is needed to ascertain its suitability for precise compliance.
+Zoho offers a comprehensive suite of business applications, but specific details regarding its dedicated payroll and labour compliance features for the Indian market, particularly concerning the 50% Basic rule and expedited F&F settlements, were not detailed in the provided excerpts.

 Special note for Madhya Pradesh